-After joining the community, you have the opportunity to speak to the Lab Community Manager, who will identify approximately three community members relevant to your work and connect you with them via email.
+After joining the community, you have the opportunity to speak to the Lab Community Manager, who will identify other community members relevant to your work and connect you with them via email.
 You will continue to be connected to other relevant community members as they join the community.

-The Lab hosts regular events in London for people working or interested in purpose-driven financial innovation.
+The Lab hosts regular events in London or online for people working or interested in purpose-driven financial innovation.
 All our events are participatory and are facilitated by the Lab team or community members.

 Lab community members are the first to know about our community events, but we invite others to register their interest by emailing email@example.com